 Hosting a dinner party for family and friends is one of life’s great highlights.
 It’s an excuse to slow down from the busyness of life’s rush and enjoy good company over a delicious meal.
 But, as every veteran host or hostess knows, some food on a table does not a dinner party make.
-A truly spectacular meal – whether it be a grand late morning breakfast or a more formal Sunday roast – requires much more preparation than it appears.
+A truly spectacular meal – whether it be a grand late morning breakfast, a more formal Sunday roast or, indeed, Christmas day dinner – requires much more preparation than may appear.

 Something which continues to confuse even the most experienced of dinner party hosts and guests is the various table settings which exist for different meals.
-Stick to this handy guide for dining table setting for a fuss-free experience.
+Stick to this handy guide for dining table setting for a fuss-free experience this festive period.

 Before starting, there are some helpful tips which should be remembered when laying a table for any meal:

 – Make sure the base of any vertical silverware always aligns with the bottom rim of your plate.